lvazquezseismo/luisvazquez/_pages/about.md

   - /about.html
 ---

 🧑‍🎓 I am a final year PhD student in Geophysics/Seismology at the University of Southern California working with Tom Jordan.
 My research interests are focused on statistical seismology for earthquake forecasting and models testing.
-I also have interest in Full Waveform Tomography at various scales and waveform simulations in complex media across various scales.
+I am also interested in Full Waveform Tomography and waveform simulations in complex media across various scales.

-A data-driven personal website
+Research
 ======
 Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.